Deployment

 Enable Google Drive and/or OneDrive for Horta Cloud Workstation

 Data access from Google Drive or OneDrive can be enabled at deployment time by simply setting the corresponding enterprise domains in HORTA_GOOGLE_DOMAINS or HORTA_ONE_DRIVE_DOMAINS.
 This can also be done after deployment directly from the AWS Console while the stack is running.
 Check AWS Appstream docs how to enable these options directly from the AWS Console.
-If your application does not see Google Drive and/or OneDrive for uploading or saving files, the storage must be added directly from the AppStream toolbar using the following steps (The procedure is well documented in the AWS Docs:
+If your application does not see Google Drive and/or OneDrive for uploading or saving files, the storage must be added directly from the AppStream toolbar using the following steps (this procedure is fully documented in the AWS Docs):

 • Select My Files icon from the toolbar: